as per May 2022

 - shall be responsible for the minutes of the Annual Business and the Executive Board meetings,

-- shall supervise the orderly storage of the Society documents and shall, together with the President and the Executive Director, prepare the agendas of the meetings,
+- shall supervise the orderly storage of the Society documents and shall, together with the President, prepare the agendas of the meetings,

 - shall be responsible for external relations, i.e. all preparations of meetings and correspondence as far as joint projects and common interests with other non-profit societies or associations are concerned,